molecula/documentation/cloud/cloud-configuration/_posts/2022-11-25-cloud-org-address.md

 ## Change organization details

 {% include /cloud/cloud-open-org-settings-step.md %}
-* Update the billing address as required.
+* Update your organization name and address as required
+* Optionally change the Technical and Billing contact addresses.
 * Click **Update**.